 Team Parents play a very important role in the success of each individual High School Team; however, it should be understood that the Team Parents are not the coaches and at no time shall any parent interfere with coaching decisions regarding practices and regattas.
 Team Parent(s) shall be responsible to organize and coordinate with their team the transportation of a sailboat when needed, in addition to any carpooling and other logistics with regards to travel.
 The Team Parent(s) shall identify those who can pull a trailer to and from the regattas and amongst the other Team Parent(s) identify who will be responsible on a per regatta basis to transport the trailer.
 Loading and unloading trailers with boats shall be the responsibility of the sailors with help from their parents.
 This should not become a burden to the Team Parent(s) as sailors and families MUST support and participate with the task of loading and unloading trailers.
 If casual discussion among parents does not lead to a consensus on an appropriate team parent for each high school, then a brief election will be held by the coach, in which votes will be accepted through email.

-c.
-STUDENT ATHLETE RESPONSIBILITIES
+STUDENT ATHLETE RESPONSIBILITIES:

-It is the role of each Student enrolled in High School Sailing to:
+The role of each student enrolled in High School Sailing should adhere to the following:

+Arrive to practice and team meetings & events on time.

-- Arrive on time! - Listen to the coach to be a team player and work cooperatively with all instructors and peers. - Follow the USSCMC Code of Conduct and Ethics guidelines. - Always treat all USSCMC boats, facilities, grounds and the Indian River with the utmost respect and care always showing a respect and appreciation for what has been entrusted to the High School Sailing Program for its use and benefit. - After every practice, perform proper maintenance and storage procedures for caring for the USSCMC boats. - Clean up the areas of the USSCMC where practice and meetings occurred. - Follow all of the rules and regulations of the USSCMC as posted and instructed by the USSCMC staff.
+Listen to the coach and be a team player.
+Always be willing to work Cooperatively with peers.

+Follow the USSCMC Code of Conduct and Ethics guidelines.

+Always treat all USSCMC boats, facilities, grounds and the Indian River with the utmost respect, care, and appreciation for what has been entrusted to the High School Sailing Program for its use and benefit.

+Perform proper maintenance and storage procedures for the USSCMC boats after each practice

+Clean up the areas of the USSCMC where practice and meetings occur.

+Follow all of the rules and regulations of the USSCMC as posted and instructed by the USSCMC staff.
-Sailors must bring the following items to class everyday:

-- Sailing clothes (bathing suit, shorts, rash guard-clothes that can get wet) - Closed toe water friendly shoes NO bare feet or Flip flops! - ◆ Life Jacket (PFD) USCG approved type 3 No buoyancy aids or inflatables - Foul weather gear (we will sail in a variety of conditions, including rain) - Water bottle - Sun block (applied before arriving to sailing and extra for reapplication) - Additional Items that are suggested (hat, sunglasses, change of clothes, towel)

-Label all belongings!
-Lost, misplaced or stolen articles are not the responsibility of the USSCMC d.
+Sailors must bring the following items to practice: Sailing clothes (bathing suit, shorts, rash guard-clothes that can get wet) Closed toe water friendly shoes - NO bare feet or Flip flops!
+Life Jacket (PFD) USCG approved type 3 - No buoyancy aids or inflatables Foul weather gear (we will sail in a variety of conditions, including rain) Water bottle Sun block (applied before arriving to sailing and extra for reapplication) Additional Items that are suggested (hat, sunglasses, change of clothes, towel) Please label all belongings!
+Lost, misplaced or stolen articles are not the responsibility of the USSCMC

 USSCMC CODE OF ETHICS